Water

 Overview

-This project will map major ongoing regional and national initiatives (including those of the One CGIAR) to each of 8 transformative missions for science-based action on future water security.
+This project aimed to map major ongoing regional and national initiatives (including those of the One CGIAR) to each of 8 transformative missions for science-based action on future water security.

-The missions, a commitment formalised at UN Water 2023, will be translated into a strategic road map for implementation in the Mekong Region.
-The project will mobilise multi stakeholder mission coalitions for collective action.
-These coalitions will engage individuals and institutions willing to take on different roles such as co-lead, working group member (initiator and activator), dialogue group member (responding and thinking along), to:
+The missions, a commitment formalised at UN Water 2023, was to be translated into a strategic road map for implementation in the Mekong Region.
+The project mobilised multi stakeholder mission coalitions for collective action.
+These coalitions engaged individuals and institutions willing to take on different roles such as co-lead, working group member (initiator and activator), dialogue group member (responding and thinking along), to:

 • Understand the challenge and agree on the need for action.